What to Know About Connecticut Adoption Laws

 Please note that this article is not legal advice, nor does it take the place of an attorney.

 Connecticut adoption laws allow any adult to adopt.
 If the person who hopes to adopt a child is married, he or she must adopt jointly with the spouse.
 If the person who hopes to adopt wishes to adopt another adult, he or she must be older than the adult they are adopting.
 If the person who hopes to adopt is a felon, this does not necessarily mean they are automatically ineligible to adopt, but it may be more difficult.

 Yes.
 Connecticut adoption laws state that prospective adoptive families are allowed to pay for a potential birth mother’s living expenses up to $1,500.
 If the expenses exceed this amount due to unusual circumstances, it must be approved by the court.
-Adoptive families can also pay for a birth mother’s telephone charges, maternity clothing expenses, and counseling as soon as medically possible after birth.
+Adoptive families can also pay for a prospective birth mother’s telephone charges, maternity clothing expenses, and counseling as soon as medically possible after birth.

 Before a child can be adopted in Connecticut, consent may be required from the following:

 A statutory parent

 A parent who agrees to let their spouse pursue a stepparent adoption

 A guardian of the child who agrees in writing to a relative adopting the child